alphagov/terraform-aws-basic-cloudtrail/example/README.md

 # Example configuration

-This working example that demonstrates how you can use this module to set up Cloudtrail logging in an S3 bucket.
+This working example demonstrates how you can use [terraform-aws-basic-cloudtrail](https://github.com/alphagov/terraform-aws-basic-cloudtrail) module to set up Cloudtrail logging in an S3 bucket.
 By working through the example it will result in you having Cloudtrail logs being stored inside either a new S3 bucket or an S3 bucket you've already created.

-To work through this example you will need to clone this repo.
+To work through this example you will need to clone [this repo](https://github.com/alphagov/terraform-aws-basic-cloudtrail).

 ## Prerequisites